New York–style pizza: Characteristics

 New York–style pizza is traditionally hand-tossed, consisting in its basic form of a light layer of tomato sauce sprinkled with dry, grated, full-fat mozzarella cheese; additional toppings, if desired, are placed over the cheese.
 Pizzas are typically around 18 to 24 inches (45 to 60 cm) in diameter, and commonly cut into eight slices.

 New York–style pizza gets its distinguishing crust from the high-gluten bread flour with which it is made.
-Minerals present in New York City's tap water supply are also credited with giving the dough in metro area pizzas its characteristic texture and flavor.
-Some out-of-state pizza bakers even transport the water cross-country for the sake of authenticity.
+Minerals present in New York City's tap water supply are also credited with giving the dough in metro area pizzas its texture and flavor.
+Some out-of-state pizza bakers transport the water cross-country.